Here are 18 of the best new releases coming to Netflix UK in December 2022

-Best New Releases Netflix 2022: 18 of the best films and TV series new to Netflix UK in December
+Best new series on Netflix 2022: 18 films and TV series coming to Netflix UK in December

-These are 18 of the best new release movies and television shows coming to Netflix UK in December 2022.
+Here are 18 of the most highly rated new releases movies on Netflix UK in December 2022.

 After losing subscribers for the first time in a decade at the start of 2022, Netflix have roared back with a host of stunning new films and television shows.